-- 1. Designation of Hearing Officers.
-The Rental Housing Committee or its designee shall appoint individuals who meet the criteria established in Chapter 6, Section B.2, to serve as Hearing Officers.
-The Rental Housing Committee or its designee may appoint Hearing Officers by contracting with an independent contractor or a third-party service provider. - 2.
-Selection Criteria.
+1. Designation of Hearing Officers.
+The Rental Housing Committee shall appoint individuals who meet the criteria established in Chapter 5, Section (B)(2) to serve as Hearing Officers.
+The Rental Housing Committee may appoint Hearing Officers by contracting with an independent contractor or a third-party service provider.

+- 2. Selection Criteria.
 Hearing Officers must meet the following criteria: - a.
-Juris Doctor or equivalent degree; and - b.
-Active or inactive membership in the California State Bar in good standing or other state bar.
+Juris Doctor or Equivalent Degree - b.
+Active or Inactive Membership in the California State Bar in Good Standing or Other State Bar